-Have you ever eaten a meal when you’re feeling particularly tired and haven’t eaten all day, or taken your multivitamin, and wondered how long it actually took those vitamins to get to work?
+Have you ever eaten a meal when you’re feeling particularly tired and haven’t eaten all day, or taken your multivitamin, and wondered how long for multivitamins to work.
 The question “how long does it take vitamins to work?” is one that becomes far more common when you start taking a daily supplement.

 We can often feel the effects of vitamin deficiencies – if only on a minor scale, such as poor skin and hair, tiredness, depression, irritability, and a weak immune system.
 Serious deficiencies can even land us in the hospital, so it’s definitely something we should be paying attention to.